-5 Great Reasons to Switch to Cloud Based Accounting
+5 Great Reasons To Switch To Cloud Based Accounting

-Change is hard in business and with accounting being one of the last to hold on to desktop, many businesses are still trying to make the decision whether or not to make the leap to the cloud.
-Here are the Top 5 questions most accountants are concerned about, followed by some arguments for why this might be the year that accounting gets off desktop and onto the cloud.
+Change is hard in business and with accounting being one of the last to hold on to the desktop, many businesses are still trying to make the decision whether or not to leap to the cloud.
+Here are the Top 5 questions most accountants are concerned about, followed by some arguments for why this might be the year that accounting gets off the desktop and onto the cloud.

-Cloud storage, safety and security also remove the administrative and support costs often associated with desktop, LANs and even the devices needed for data entry.
+Cloud storage, safety and security also remove the administrative and support costs often associated with the desktop, LANs and even the devices needed for data entry.
 Your business won't need fast computers or expensive servers to run the software.
-You simply need a device that has a browser and an Internet connection.
+You simply need a device that has a browser and an internet connection.

-Gone are the days of an accountant being tethered to a desk or even hardwired to your network, but what about having to be connected to the same personal devices?
+Done are the days of an accountant being tethered to a desk or even hardwired to your network, but what about having to be connected to the same personal devices?
 Hard drives crash.
 Laptops can be stolen and even lost.
-As mentioned above, cloud-based software only requires a computer with a browser and an Internet connection to access your data.
+As mentioned above, cloud-based software only requires a computer with a browser and an internet connection to access your data.
 This means anyone who needs access can log on at home, at another office or from any hotel room around the world.
 They can log in with any device including laptops, tablets and smartphones.
 Not only does this make running your business from outside the office easier but it also gives you flexibility within the office because you can log on from any computer in the office.

-3. Increased operating efficiency
+3. Increased Operating Efficiency

 Not only does the cloud afford you easier access to your business's financial records, but it can create greater efficiency by simply providing more access.
 More robust accounting systems can easily be utilized by a wider variety of employees - from accounts receivable to sales to warehouse and more - each with their own set of permissions that allow different access privileges.
-Sales can write orders directly into the system.
-Shipping might only need to pull up orders and print packing slips while your accountant might have higher level permissions to oversee the entire operations financial picture.
+Sales department can write orders directly into the system.
+Shipping department might only need to pull up orders and print packing slips while your accountant might have higher level permissions to oversee the entire operations financial picture.
 Many businesses will reserve the highest administrator rights for the most trusted senior management positions, giving you the piece of mind, knowing YOU control every aspect of your bottom line, all while creating a better 'team' environment that empowers your staff.

 Since access is so much easier, you will find that you and your team can update cloud-based software as your transactions happen, not when they return to their cubicle or office.
-Not only does this improve efficiency, it also improves the accuracy of your record keeping.
-Being able to log in from anywhere at anytime gives you and your employees more freedom to be where you need them while entering data, instead of having to enter data where you might not really need them.
+Not only does this improve efficiency, but it also improves the accuracy of your record keeping.
+Being able to log in from anywhere at any time gives you and your employees more freedom to be where you need them while entering data, instead of having to enter data where you might not really need them.

-5. Safety and Security
+5. Safety And Security